nicole-dwenger/cdslanguage-LDA/README.md

 4. Bigrams and trigrams were extracted using a minimum count of 3 and a threshold of 100.
 This was done by extracting tokens which frequently occur together and thus can be expected to have a meaning as a combined entity, rather than on their own.
 For instance, if the tokens *new* and *york* occur together they should be seen as *new york*.
 5. To reduce noise for topic modelling, only nouns (as determined by spaCy’s POS tag of the language model `en_core_web_sm`) were extracted, as they were expected to contribute most to the meaning or content of a talk.
 6. All tokens were lemmatised.
-7. Lastly, after running the LDA model multiple times, there were still some words which occurred across several topics.
-Thus, a list was constructed with words which seemed to contribute relatively little to the meaning of a specific topic.
+7. Lastly, after running the LDA model multiple times, there were some words which occurred across several topics.
+Thus, a list was constructed with words which seemed too occur frequently across talks, but tell relatively little about the specific topic of a talk.
 This list contained the following tokens: *people, world, talk, time, other, hundred, one, life, thousand, number, way, year, thing, story, day, lot, question, idea, word*.

 ### LDA Topic Modelling
-LDA topic modelling is an unsupervised machine learning algorithm, which can help to extract topics from unlabelled text documents.
+LDA (Latent Direct Allocation) topic modelling is an unsupervised machine learning algorithm, which can help to extract topics from unlabelled text documents.
 LDA builds on the assumption that words in documents are derived from different clusters of topics.
 Put differently, words cluster into different topics, and documents are made up of these words.
 Thus, the distribution of words (and which cluster they belong to) can help to determine the distribution of topics for each document.
-The aim of LDA is to reverse engineer the topics (clusters) from which the words were drawn.
-In this project, each of the transcripts of talks is considered to be a document in a large corpus of documents (corpus of transcripts).
+LDA aims to reverse engineer the topics (clusters) from which the words were drawn.
+In this project, the transcripts of talks were considered to be the documents in a large corpus of documents (transcripts).
 After preprocessing the transcripts as described above, the dictionary and corpus of tokens across all documents were extracted.
-These were then used to train a LDAMulticore model.
+The dictionary contains the mapping of tokens to integers, while the corpus contains these inter-id’s and how often they occur.
+These were then used to train an LDA Multicore model.
 The model was once trained to extract 15 topics and once for 20 topics.
 Based on a higher coherence score for 15 topics (0.46) compared to 20 topics (0.45), the focus in the following will be on the model trained for 15 topics.
-However, output is provided for both models in the out/ directory of the GitHub repository.
-Optimally, an exploration of more coherence values for different number of topics should have been conducted, but was omitted for time and processing reasons.
+However, the output is provided for both models in the out/ directory of the GitHub repository.
+Optimally, an exploration of more coherence values for a different number of topics should have been conducted, but was omitted for time and processing reasons.
 From the trained model, the following outputs were extracted and generated to answer the questions (1)-(3) outlined above:

 1. Metrics: The perplexity and coherence scores of the LDA model are stored.
 The focus was on the coherence score, which is a measure of how similar words in a topic are.
 2. Keywords: The top 10 keywords for each topic are extracted and their counts and weights were visualised in bar graphs.